 Robinson doesn’t offer a simple solution to this, which seems honest: there isn’t one.
 But it’s something that humanity will probably have to start thinking about as soon as the first person is born on Mars.

 There’s been a blog here for years, but something happened awhile back – the WordPress installation stopped responding, for some reason – and as I was deciding that it was time to jump back in and reconstruct it, I realized that there’s not a lot of writing here that I really wanted to keep.

-Anyway, we’ll see how this goes, for now let me tell you guys that I actually moved to one of the burnaby condos and I love it here, the internet is great and I think I’ll be able to post more often, I did have to get a neck brace pillow for the trip because it is far away from where I used to live but other than I love it here, and I’m happy because my family and I already started planning our vacation with Twiddy obx rentals for next summer, we want to go camping to many places, and I know that it will be easy because Survival Cooking has everything we need.
+Anyway, we’ll see how this goes, for now let me tell you guys that I actually moved to one of the burnaby condos and I love it here, the internet is great and I think I’ll be able to post more often, I did have to get a neck brace pillow for the trip because it is far away from where I used to live but other than I love it here, and I’m happy because my family and I already started planning our vacation, we are going camping with a tent from Survival Cooking and have a lot of fun.